yumuzhihan/cmai/README.md

 - Built with [Click](https://click.palletsprojects.com/) for the CLI interface
 - Uses [Pydantic](https://pydantic.dev/) for configuration and data validation
-- Integrates with [Bailian API](https://bailian.console.aliyun.com/) for AI functionality
+- Supports multiple AI providers including [OpenAI](https://openai.com/), [Bailian](https://bailian.console.aliyun.com/), [DeepSeek](https://www.deepseek.com/), [SiliconFlow](https://siliconflow.cn/), and [Ollama](https://ollama.com/)
 - Inspired by conventional commit standards
+- Uses [UV](https://docs.astral.sh/uv/) for fast Python package management

 ## 📞 Support

 If you encounter any issues or have questions:

 1. Check the [Issues](https://github.com/yumuzhihan/cmai/issues) page
-2. Create a new issue with detailed information
+2. Create a new issue with detailed information about your setup (provider, model, configuration)
 3. Review the documentation and configuration guide
+4. For provider-specific issues, include your provider and model information

+### Common Issues

+- **"Model must be specified"**: Ensure you have set the `MODEL` in your configuration file or passed it as a command-line argument
+- **API key errors**: Verify that your API key is correctly set for your chosen provider
+- **Connection errors**: Check your internet connection and API endpoint URLs
+- **Ollama connection issues**: Ensure Ollama is running locally and accessible at the configured host

 ---

-**Note**: This tool requires API access to AI language models.
+**Note**: This tool requires access to AI language models.
 Please ensure you have appropriate API keys and understand the associated costs before using CMAI in production environments.
+For local usage, consider using Ollama with open-source models.